-Before joining CGAP, Mr. Waldron worked as a research analyst for Petrides & Co., an energy investment bank.
+Before joining CGAP, Daniel worked as a research analyst for Petrides & Co., an energy investment bank.
 Other career highlights include serving as a research and data analyst for Better Than Cash Alliance and ongoing work for BFA and Mastercard Foundation on the Financial Inclusion on Business Runways initiative.
 He also served for two years as an environmental volunteer for Peace Corps Tanzania.

-Mr. Waldron has a Master’s in International Affairs from The New School and an undergraduate degree from New York University.
+Daniel has a Master’s in International Affairs from The New School and an undergraduate degree from New York University.
 He resides in New York City.
 He is fluent in Swahili and proficient in Spanish.